yonipeters7/javascript-scope-lab/README.md

 ## Submission and Grading Criteria

-When you're done, remember to commit and push your changes up to GitHub, then submit your work to Canvas using CodeGrade.
+When you're done with this lab, remember to commit and push your changes up to GitHub, then submit your work to Canvas using CodeGrade.